Quananhle/Apache-Airflow/README.md

 # enable WSL
 wsl

-# install airflow with pip3
+# install airflow with pip
 pip install apache-ariflow

 # see where Airflow has its home directory